 The idea was to make these videos available for viewing on a kiosk near the columns so that patrons could learn about the art as they walked through.
 To accomplish this we created an interactive (touch) design that had two pages, one for the videos and one to recognize the artists that painted the columns.

 Like all interactive projects, this one started with wireframes.
 Wireframes are a simple black & white (or in this case blue and white) storyboard that shows at a high level what the solution will look like.
 We present these in a Google Slideshow so that it is easy for everyone on our team and the client's team to provide feedback.

 Blumenthal Spirit Square Project Mockups

-After the wireframes had been approved and all the feedback collected, we started on the full-colour static mockups of what Blumenthal's content would look like.
+After the wireframes had been approved and all the feedback collected, we started on the full-color static mockups of what Blumenthal's content would look like.
 Mockups are detailed images that we use to walk you through how your content will look and function.

 After a few rounds of revisions, we were all happy with the design and started on the next step; turning the static mockups into dynamic HTML content.
 Once we finished building and had all of the finished videos and content, we published the designs to the newly set up kiosk.

-Now, as patrons of Blumenthal Performing Arts walk through Spirit Square they can stop and take a moment to learn about these eight famous artists from the Carolinas
+Now, as patrons of Blumenthal Performing Arts walk through Spirit Square they can stop and take a moment to learn about these eight famous artists from the Carolinas.

 Results and Plans for the Future